Unit One – Equality and the governing board

 The content of this module has been written by our in-house subject matter experts:

-Judith Hicks, Head of Inspiring Governance
+Judith Hicks, Head of Governance Development

-Judith has worked as an HR professional within the retail & logistics sector for fifteen years, working for Tesco, Pets At Home & Booker.
+Judith has previously worked as an HR professional within the retail & logistics sector for fifteen years, working for Tesco, Pets At Home & Booker.
 She has held a variety of national roles focusing on recruitment, talent management, performance management, organisation design and learning & development.

 Adelaide Chitanda, Senior Advice Officer